 The Stroke Program at Cedars-Sinai Medical Center is dedicated to preventing, diagnosing and treating strokes, offering expertise and leading-edge technology.
 Care is coordinated from the first point of contact, whether through the emergency department, the Stroke Program's inpatient or outpatient services or the rehabilitation ward.
-A multidisciplinary team of neurologists, neurosurgeons, vascular surgeons, neuroradiologists and physiatrists who focus on comprehensive stroke management.
+A multidisciplinary team of neurologists, neurosurgeons, vascular surgeons, neuroradiologists and physiatrists focus on comprehensive stroke management.
 While many centers are concerned mainly with managing acute stroke, the Stroke Program's state-of-the-art acute stroke management focuses on prevention of future stroke with a combination of medications and changes in lifestyle.
 By decreasing the risks for stroke, the program's objective is to help improve quality of life.